-The Doctor of Philosophy degree (PhD) is a degree completed entirely by research.
+The Doctor of Philosophy (PhD) is a degree completed entirely by research.
 Students undertaking this degree will work with an allotted supervisor and an associate supervisor.
 The degree is available in both full-time and part-time modes.
 Full-time candidature is normally three to four years of study, while part-time candidates can take up to eight years.

 Direct entry candidates may be required to attend lectures, or enrol in units of study subject to the supervisor's and nominated faculty officer's approval.